Doug Treloar (BMR, PT, Acupuncture Certified)

 Sarah lives out in the country with her husband and daughter.
 Her volunteer work has included assisting physically and mentally challenged children, charity events, coaching and sporting related community games has resulted from a strong personal enjoyment in both sports and music.
 She has also been a part of the theatrical community and enjoys playing competitive volleyball and baseball.

 Originally from the small community of Rossburn, Manitoba, Kelly moved to Brandon, after completing high school, to attend Brandon University where she obtained her Bachelor of Arts Degree, with a major in Sociology and a minor in Psychology.
-Her experience in the workforce as a Front Line individual, a Supervisor, and Librarian Assistant has strengthened her interpersonal, organizational, and public service skills.
+Her experience in the workforce as a retail Supervisor and Librarian Assistant has strengthened her interpersonal, organizational, and public service skills.
 She has gained strong medical experience working as a Respite Worker in the Palliative Care Program as well as working with individuals with physical and cognitive disabilities.
 She has excelled in her academics through out her education and has received certificates for her involvement as a volunteer in both school and community events.